MINUTES OF THE CUYAHOGA COUNTY

 CALL TO ORDER

-The meeting of the Cuyahoga County Planning Commission (County Planning) was called to order by Mr. Michael Dever at 2:00 p.m. and the roll call showed a quorum was present.
+The meeting of the Cuyahoga County Planning Commission (County Planning) was called to order by Director Dever at 2:01 p.m. and the roll call showed a quorum was present.

-On a motion by Mayor Gammella, seconded by Councilperson Simon, the minutes for September 10, 2020 meeting were duly adopted by unanimous vote.
+On a motion by Mayor Daley Jones, seconded by Mayor Traore, the meeting minutes for October 12, 2023 were duly adopted with a unanimous vote.

 EXECUTIVE DIRECTOR’S REPORT